Data over time

 Conventional methods are conventional for a reason.
 They work well on a variety of problems, are well understood, and easy to implement.
 So before trying more sophisticated methods, we believe in trying conventional methods first, methods such as LOESS and LOWESS, ARMA and ARIMA.

 But sometimes conventional methods are not adequate.
 Maybe your problem is more structured and could benefit from methods that incorporate your knowledge of that structure, methods that incorporate a dynamical model as well as a statistical model.
 We might start by building a linear Kalman filter, then if necessary explore nonlinear extensions such as EKF, or work our way up to a particle filter model.
-The sophistication of the model is determined by the amount of exploitable structure in the problem and the forecasting accuracy needed.
+The complexity of the model is determined by the amount of exploitable structure in the problem and the forecasting accuracy needed.

 We can help